-In July of 1980, CASC member Jim Collings captured the images you see here.
-This was a Chance Vought built F4U-4 that was brought back to Stratford by Joseph Bellantoni from Portchester, NY.
+In July of 1980, CASC member Jim Collings captured many of the images you see here.
 She appears in her original Honduras Air Force paint.

 On Sunday June, 7th 1981 FAH 612 crashed at KBDR during the AIR TRANSAT 81 race.